SPARC-Auburn/Lab-Assistant/README.md

 * Tool signout
 * TourBot(KAREN)

-### Run Karen on Raspberry Pi 2 or 3 using Raspbian
+### Run Karen on PC or Raspberry Pi 2 or 3 using Debian Linux (Raspbian, Ubuntu, etc.)
-1. Load image of Rasbian on 6GB+ micro SD card
-1. Run Raspbian on Pi and complete setup.
 1. Make sure installation is updated by running the following commands (This may take a long while):
     ```
     sudo apt-get update